RetroAchievements/api-docs/docs/v1/users/get-user-summary.md

 # getUserSummary

-A call to this function will retrieve summary information about a given user, targeted by username.
+A call to this endpoint will retrieve summary information about a given user, targeted by username.

 ## Examples